I Believe in You (Kylie Minogue song): Chart performance

-"I Believe in You" debuted on radio on 14 October 2004, and was released on 6 December 2004 in the United Kingdom and debuted and peaked at number two on the UK singles chart, outsold in its first week of sale by the charity single "Do They Know It's Christmas?" by Band Aid 20.
-It remained in the top ten for seventeen weeks on the chart in total.
+"I Believe in You" debuted on radio on 14 October 2004, and was released on 6 December 2004 in the United Kingdom and debuted and peaked at number two on the UK singles chart.
+It remained in the top ten for four consecutive weeks and spent 13 weeks on the chart in total.
 As March 2014, it sold 150,000 copies in the UK.
-In most European countries, the song was a top ten hit on both the singles and airplay charts.
-In France, the song made a poor chart showing, which was mainly due to the fact that the single was not made commercially available until the following year, and at the time of its initial release, could only be purchased as an import single.
+In most European countries, the song was a top ten hit on both the singles and airplay charts, reaching number one in Romania, number two in Denmark and Scotland, number four in Austria, number five in Hungary, Iceland, and Spain, number six in Switzerland, number nine in Ireland, and number ten in the Netherlands.
+It additionally reached the top twenty in Italy, Germany, Belgium, Norway, Sweden, and Finland.
+In France, the song made a relatively low chart showing, peaking at number 35, which was mainly due to the fact that the single was not made commercially available until the following year, and could only be purchased as an import single at the time of its commercial release.

 In the United States, the single did not chart on the Billboard Hot 100, but did peak at number three on the Billboard Hot Dance Club Play chart and number four on the Billboard Hot Dance Airplay chart.
 The single returned Minogue to popularity in the American dance market (her last single, "Chocolate", did not chart on any Billboard issues).
 However, the song did not gain popularity outside of the dance music market.
 In New Zealand, it debuted at number 38, then after two weeks, it peaked at number 29, but dropped out after five weeks.